rxhl/Front/_posts/2017-10-30-Vanilla-JS-Slice-Splice.markdown

 splice() takes three (or more) arguments.

 * **Begin:** The starting index, zero by default.
-* **deleteCount:** A number indicating the elements to remove.
+* **deleteCount:** The number indicating the elements to remove.
 If zero, then nothing will be removed.
 If undefined or greater than the length of the array, all the elements will be removed.
 * **items:** The element(s) to be added to the array starting from `Begin` index.

 Here are some examples.